 When determining the damage award, it is necessary to examine the plaintiff's earning capacity before the defendant's wrongful conduct, as well as afterward.
 As a part of the determination of earning capacity, it is necessary to examine factors which will affect future employability, including the person's age, physical and mental health, educational background, job skills and aptitudes, and the conditions in the labor market for the areas in which the plaintiff may be eligible for work.

 Expert testimony can help establish these various factors as they relate to the plaintiff, and an expert will be able to produce a opinion projecting how the defendant's wrongful conduct affected the plaintiff's past and future earnings.
 In some cases, medical, vocational, or psychological testimony may also be required to establish the loss of physical or mental capacity to perform the type of employment previously held by the plaintiff, or to explain or challenge any limits asserted relating to the plaintiff's ability to return to work.
 Often, both the plaintiff and defendant will present experts with competing projections of damages.

 Damages to Real Estate

-Where real estate is damaged, for example as the result of harm to a physical structure, or due to a fire, economic damages may be assessed in the amount necessary to fix or remediate the damage.
-Depending on the circumstances, damages may instead be measured by the effect of the harm on the property's market value.
+Where real estate is damaged, for example as the result of harm to a physical structure or due to a fire, economic damages may be assessed in the amount necessary to fix or remediate the damage.
+Depending on the circumstances, damages may instead be measured by the effect of the harm on the property's market value -- that is, the reduction in the market value of the property as opposed to the cost of repair.
 It is often necessary to utilize experts in these cases, and there are a wide variety of appraisers who can provide testimony as to the value of pretty much any real or personal property, or damage to a business interest.

 Pain and Suffering